Ideology of the Chinese Communist Party: Opposition to constitutionalism

 Yang rejects the notion that constitutionalism "is a good word", and rejects the introduction of the term "socialist constitutional governance" (or another formulation of it) into Chinese ideological discourse.
 Constitutionalism, Yang believes, has discourse hegemony since it is backed by the bourgeoisie.
 Similarly to Engels' and Vladimir Lenin's conclusions (among others), Yang concludes that constitutional systems are ruled by property relations which gives the bourgeoisie considerable control.
 In The Condition of the Working Class in England Engels' states (a position which is still endorsed by the CCP);Free competition will suffer no limitation, no State supervision; the whole State is but a burden to it.
 It would reach its highest perfection in a wholly ungoverned anarchic society, where each might exploit the other to his hearts content. [...]
 However, the bourgeoisie cannot dispense with government, but must have it to hold the equally indispensable proletariat in check, it turns the power of government against the proletariat and keeps out of its way as far as possible.

 Constitutionalism, and liberal democracy in general (which is continuously referred to as the "dictatorship of the bourgeoisie" in the article), can be considered "superficial" Yang argues, since the bourgeoisie are the only one access to true liberty and democracy.
 Yang notes that "constitutional governance asserts that power lies in the people, and implements a parliamentary democratic political system.
 But the real operation of parliamentary democracies is completely grasped in the hands of the bourgeoisie."
 Members of parliament (or officials in general) are able to contest elections (and win them) only with the support of the bourgeoisie.
 He goes on to claim that the elected officials of democratic states fool the people; they pretend to serve the people, "but in reality, they dominate and plunder citizens".
 Yang shares Karl Marx's sentiment that liberal democracy "permits the oppressed to decide once every few years on which persons from the oppressive class will be represented in parliament to oppress them!"
 The Chinese system is based on Marx's own writings, who writes in The Civil War in France that "Communes shall not have a parliamentary form, and shall be organs combining executive and legislative work at the same time."
 The whole points of these elected assemblies are that the people elected to the assemblies are responsible for implementing and supervising laws.

 Wang contends that the fixed class nature of constitutionalism is bourgeoisie.
 While there are some who try to separate constitutionalism from the Western capitalist system, Wang argues, by doing so they are only safeguarding the rights of the bourgeoisie and their "universal values".
-Constitutionalism is used as a tool by the ruling class (the bourgeoisie) to oppress the labouring masses (the proletariat).
+According to Wang, constitutionalism is used as a tool by the ruling class (the bourgeoisie) to oppress the labouring masses (the proletariat).
 Wang reiterates Mao's position of "constitutionalism, or what is called democratic politics, in fact is a politics that eats people."
 Wang concludes his remarks on constitutionalism by claiming that "it is [...] necessary to sweep this [concept] into the rubbish bin of history".